kkekkonen/Gamestore/README.md

 #### Minimum requirements ####

 User can register as a player or a developer.
-Developers can add games to their inventory and see list of game sales.
+Developers can add games to their inventory and manage their games.
 Players buy/play games, see high scores and save their own scores.

 #### Authentication ####

 Players and developers can register/login/logout.
 Email validation is done with django console backend.
 On heroku a link leading to the activation url is shown after successfull registration.
+The activation token is made with Django's PasswordResetTokenGenerator

 #### Basic player functionalities ####

 Players can buy games using the courses mockup payment service.
-After buying the game the player can play the game.
+After buying the game the player can play the game. more about player stuff here

 #### Basic developer functionalities ####